Quick Verdict

 7. CeraVe Resurfacing Retinol Serum -- Best Anti-Aging

 Combination skin users often put off retinol because they're afraid of over-drying their cheeks.
-The encapsulated retinol in CeraVe's Resurfacing Serum is the gentlest mainstream option -- slow-release delivery dramatically reduces irritation while still delivering real anti-aging results.
-Three ceramides, niacinamide, and licorice root make the formula especially combination-skin-friendly because they actively support the barrier while retinol turns over cells.
+The encapsulated retinol in CeraVe's Resurfacing Serum is a gentler-feeling mainstream option -- slow-release delivery may reduce irritation compared with harsher-feeling retinol formats while supporting visible texture and tone goals.
+Three ceramides, niacinamide, and licorice root make the formula especially combination-skin-friendly because they support the barrier while retinol does its work.

 Use 2-3 nights a week initially, never on the same night as BHA.
 Apply after cleanser, before moisturizer.